How to get a mortgage

 Shane Cullen is a mobile mortgage manager for Bank of Ireland.

-He speaks to first-time buyers all the time answering questions ranging from ‘what do and don’t mortgage lenders want to see on bank statements’ to ‘what does an ideal candidate for a mortgage look like’?
+He speaks to first-time buyers all the time answering their frequently asked questions ranging from ‘what do and don’t mortgage lenders want to see on bank statements’ to ‘what does an ideal candidate for a mortgage look like’?

 He recently appeared on episode 1 of ‘The Home Stretch’, a six-episode podcast about buying your first home from Bank of Ireland and Gaff Interiors**.